lucacav/lucacav.github.io/_pages/about.md

 ## Research Interests

-My main research primarily focuses on information hiding, network security, and the use of AI for threat detection.
+My research primarily focuses on information hiding, network security, and the use of AI for threat detection.
 I am also interested in aspects related to the optimization of Internet-scale computing infrastructures and the management of complex software supply chains.
 My most recent research topics are:

 **Information Hiding**: mitigation of threats trying to hide malicious payloads in digital images (especially via AI-based mechanisms to disrupt cloaked data), definition of IoCs outlining the presence of additional code for unpacking operations, and detection of covert channels.